-- When you change stopover cities, your luggage is transported to the next hotel, where rooms are available from 3 pm .
+- When you change stopover towns, your luggage is transported to the next hotel, where rooms are available from 3 pm .

 The list of hotels where you will be staying will be sent to you by e-mail one week before your departure.
-When you leave the hotel, we ask you to return your key to the reception and to pay, if necessary, the bill for the products and services purchased at the hotel (e.g.: telephone calls, minibar).
+When you leave the hotel, we ask you to return your key to the reception desk and, if applicable, to settle the bill for products and services purchased at the hotel (e.g. telephone calls, minibar).